-Notes To achieve optimal titers, it is important that the AD-293 cells are healthy and plated at optimal density.
+Note To achieve optimal titers, it is important that the AD-293 cells are healthy and plated at optimal density.
 Cells should be passaged at ≤50% confluence, and ideally passaged no more than 30 times.
-It is thus prudent to initially prepare a large number of frozen vials of the cells while they are at a low passage and healthy.
+It is thus prudent to initially prepare a large number of vials of the cells while they are at a low passage and healthy, storing the vials in liquid nitrogen for long-range experiments.
 Care should be taken to avoid clumping of the cells during passaging and plating for transfection.